Haedt406/Robot-Vision/README.md

 I forgot to get the code we used for those assignments, but I asked my teammate and hopefully he saved them since they where on the Audrino board.

 Good times.

+14 Feb 2024, Still havn't recieved the code for the final project.